mikehelmick/sdk-elixir/README.md

 iex(2)>
 ```

+4. `CloudEvents.Example.TransformHandler` shows an example of a handler function
+    that replies with a new CloudEvent.
+The `CloudEvents.HTTPServer` will
+    send a single reply event as part of the HTTP response.

 ## Still TODO

-1. Implement handling of responses for both client and server.
+1. Implement handling of responses in the client.

 2. Complete unit testing

 3. Complete Documentation

-4. Examples for using CloudEvents over HTTP with this SDK
+4. Publish v0.1 to Hex.pm

 ## Installation